Minimum Reload Cost Cycle Cover in Complete Graphs: MinRC3 in Complete Graphs

-We now analyze \textsc{MinRC3} problem in complete graphs having a nearly equitable $2$-edge-coloring, which is an edge-coloring with two colors such that for each vertex $v \in V(G)$ $||c_1(v)| -|c_2(v)|| \leq 2$, where $c_i(v)$ is the set of edges with color $i$ that is incident to $v$.
-Clearly, every equitable $2$-edge-coloring is indeed a nearly equitable $2$-edge-coloring.
-Therefore, it is sufficient to study \textsc{MinRC3} problem in complete graphs having a nearly equitable $2$-edge-coloring that is not an equitable $2$-edge-coloring.
+We now analyze the \textsc{MinRC3} problem in complete graphs having a nearly equitable $2$-edge-coloring.
+Note that every equitable $2$-edge-coloring is indeed a nearly equitable $2$-edge-coloring.
+Then, we only need to study the \textsc{MinRC3} problem in complete graphs having a nearly equitable $2$-edge-coloring that is not an equitable $2$-edge-coloring, say a \emph{sharp nearly equitable $2$-edge-coloring}.